microsoft/PowerBI-JavaScript/CONTRIBUTING.md

 ## Running the demo
 Navigate to `/demo` directory

-Install bower dependencies
+Install bower dependencies:
 ```
 bower install
 ```

-Run http-server from demo directory:
+Serve the demo directory:
 ```
-http-server
+npm start
 ```
-You can install `http-server` using `npm install -g http-server`;

-Open the demo folder in the browser: `http://127.0.0.1:8080/`
+Open the address to view in the browser:
 ```
 http://127.0.0.1:8080/
 ```